allthingstalk/cbor/CBOR-Tag103-Geographic-Coordinates.md

 Location Uncertainty is optionally represented by the fourth element of the array, provided in any number format available in CBOR that is precise enough to represent the uncertainty in meters with which the location is known.

-Setting Elevation and Location Uncertainty to `null` (simple value `F6`) should be supported.
+Setting Elevation or Location Uncertainty to `null` (simple value `F6`) should be supported.
 The effect of setting values to `null` should be the same as omitting them.

 ## Coordinate reference system